 Brookie Cookies

 If you can’t choose between Chocolate Chip Cookies and Brownies, these Brookie Cookies are the answer!
-Half soft baked brownie, half chocolate chip cookie, this decadent dessert is worth the hype.
+Half the cookie is a soft baked brownie, half is chocolate chip.
+Chewy, easy, and delicious!

 Ingredient Notes

-• Vanilla – Our instant pot vanilla extract is amazing here.
+• Vanilla – My instant pot vanilla extract is amazing here.

 • Kosher salt